MicrosoftDocs/fabric-docs/docs/real-time-analytics/eventhouse.md

 ## What information do I see in an Eventhouse?

-The details page of an Eventhouse shows you database information either in list or tile mode.
+The details page of an Eventhouse shows you database information either in list or tile view.

-The following information about each database is displayed in tile mode:
+The following information about each database is displayed in tile view:

 * Database name
 * A graph of queries run over the past week